 Features:

-b) Data modelling and transformation: With Power Query and Power Pivot, users can perform data modelling and transformation tasks, ensuring data accuracy and consistency.
+b) Data modelling and transformation: With the help of the Power Query and Power Pivot tools, users can process the modelling of data and transform its data quality and consistency.

-c) Collaboration and sharing: Power BI enables seamless collaboration among team members by sharing reports and dashboards through the cloud, fostering data-driven decision-making.
+c) Collaboration and sharing: Power BI provides the collaborative capacity among team members by sharing reports and dashboards through the cloud, resulting in data-based decision making.

 Applications:

-b) Sales and marketing analytics: Businesses utilise Power BI to analyse sales data, marketing campaigns, and customer behaviour, enabling effective marketing strategies and customer segmentation.
+b) Sales and marketing analytics: Businesses are relying on Power BI for analysing their sales performance, marketing campaigns, and customer reactions in making their marketing strategies and customer segmentation approaches more effective.

-c) Financial analysis: Finance professionals leverage Power BI to create financial reports, budget analyses, and forecasts, providing valuable insights for financial decision-making.
+c) Financial analysis: Financial professionals use Power BI to build financial reports, budget analyses and forecasts which play a great role in financial decision-making process.

 Features:

-a) Rich ecosystem of libraries: Python boasts a vast collection of libraries, such as Pandas, NumPy, SciPy, and Matplotlib, providing robust data manipulation, numerical computation, statistical analysis, and visualisation capabilities.
+a) Rich ecosystem of libraries: Python has many libraries including Pandas, NumPy, SciPy, Matplotlib, etc. It offers high performance data processing and numerical computation, visualisation capabilities.

 Applications:

-a) Data wrangling and preprocessing: Python's libraries like Pandas simplify data cleaning, transformation, and preparation tasks, ensuring data is ready for analysis.
+a) Data wrangling and preprocessing: Python libraries like Pandas reduce the complexities of data cleaning, transformation, and preparation tasks.
+This makes the data ready for analysis.

-b) Exploratory Data Analysis (EDA): Python facilitates EDA by visualising data and identifying patterns, trends, and outliers, aiding data-driven decision-making.
+b) Exploratory Data Analysis (EDA): Python simplifies EDA with Data Visualisation and determination of patterns, trends, and anomalies, expediting data-driven decision-making.

-R is a dynamic, open-source programming language for statistical computing and data analysis.
-Developed in the early 1990s, R has become a favourite among statisticians, data scientists, and researchers due to its extensive range of statistical functions, data visualisation capabilities, and active community support.
+R is a dynamic, open-source programming language for statistics and Data Analysis.
+Developed in the early 1990s, R has become a favourite among statisticians, Data Scientists, and researchers worldwide due to its substantial statistical functionality, Data Visualisation capabilities and active community support.
 Its flexibility and ease of extension through packages make it an indispensable tool for exploring, analysing, and visualising data in various fields.

 Features:

-a) Data manipulation: R's data manipulation packages, like dplyr, enable users to efficiently clean, reshape, and transform data, ensuring data accuracy and consistency.
+a) Data manipulation: R's data manipulation packages, like dplyr, let users quickly clean, reshape, and transform data into a consistent format with data accuracy.

-b) Community and collaboration: R benefits from an active community of developers and statisticians contributing to packages, tutorials, and forums, fostering collaboration and knowledge-sharing.
+b) Community and collaboration: R derives its strength from an army of developers and statisticians who continually add something in the shape of packages, tutorials, and forums, stimulating sharing and knowledge-building.

 Applications:

-a) Statistical analysis: R's strong statistical capabilities make it ideal for performing a wide range of statistical analyses, including regression, hypothesis testing, and time-series analysis.
+a) Statistical analysis: R is equipped with numerous statistical functions, which makes it the ultimate tool for performing regression, hypothesis testing, and time-series analysis.

-b) Data visualisation: R's visualisation packages enable users to create interactive and visually appealing plots, facilitating exploratory data analysis and presentation of insights.
+b) Data Visualisation: R has visualisation packages that allow users to design interactive and appealing plots.
+This helps users analyse exploratory data and generate insights.

-c) Machine learning: R's machine learning packages empower users to create and deploy a machine learning framework for classification, clustering, and prediction tasks.
+c) Machine Learning: R's Machine Learning packages help users create and deploy a Machine Learning framework for classification, clustering, and prediction tasks.

 Google Analytics is a free web analytics resource offered by Google that gives valuable insights into website traffic and user behaviour.
 Launched in 2005, it has become the go-to tool for organisations, marketers, and website owners to track, analyse, and optimise their online presence.

-By offering a comprehensive suite of analytical tools, Google Analytics empowers users to make data-driven decisions, enhance user experiences, and improve overall website performance.
+Google Analytics empowers users to make the right data decisions, enhance user experiences, and improve overall website performance by offering a comprehensive suite of analytical tools.

 Features:

-a) Conversion tracking: Google Analytics enables tracking specific goals and conversions, such as form submissions and e-commerce transactions, enabling businesses to measure their marketing success.
+a) Conversion tracking: Google Analytics enables businesses to track specific goals and conversions, such as form submissions and e-commerce transactions, and measure their marketing success.

-b) Audience segmentation: Users can segment website traffic based on various parameters, such as location, device type, and user behaviour, gaining valuable insights into different audience segments.
+b) Audience segmentation: Users can segment website traffic based on various parameters, like location, device type, and user behaviour, gaining valuable insights into different audience segments.

 c) Customisation and integration: Google Analytics can be customised with custom dimensions, metrics, and event tracking, and it smoothly integrates with other Google products like Google Ads and Google Search Console.